Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/silver_data_azure.md

 Silver processing represents the 'Bronze to Silver' layer transformations.
 It accepts raw data (CSV files) as an input and converts it into a more structured delta format.
-Azure Data Lake Storage (ADLS) has been chosen as both the source and destination system for our data processing.
+Azure Data Lake Storage (ADLS Gen2) has been chosen as both the source and destination system for our data processing.

 ## Pipeline overview